-It’s these bodily responses that make it vital to be proactive about your health, including stress management— and in honor of not adding anything else to your to-do list (we don’t wanna stress you out), here five ways you can be proactive about stress management:
+These bodily responses make it vital to be proactive about your health — and in honor of not adding anything else to your to-do list (we don’t wanna stress you out), here are five ways you can be proactive about stress management:

 Move your body, even if it’s just for a minute.